Clear the environment (objects in memory)

 # Show current working directory

-A relative path is specified from the working directory (e.g., data/myfile.csv
+A relative path is specified from the working directory (e.g., data/myfile.csv).

-An absolute path starts at the drive root (e.g., C:/Users/you/Documents/stats/data/myfile.csv
+An absolute path starts at the drive root (e.g., C:/Users/you/Documents/stats/data/myfile.csv).

 Recommended folder layout (ENVS225)

 Download the module materials, unzip them them wherever you prefer.
-Then un-nest the folder with the material (you will have one folder called stats-main
+Then un-nest the folder with the material (you will have one folder called stats-main containing another folder inside, with the same name.
+Aim for:

 stats-main/